Gas Light and Coke Company: Ships

 Stephenson Clarke and Associated Companies managed the GLCC's ships.

 GLCC ships had brown upper works above hull level.
 The funnel was black with a broad silver band above two narrow silver or white bands, and the broad silver band was emblazoned with red pyramids.
+In fact, the narrow 'white bands' should be seen as really the silver background to two black bands representing a fire grate.
+The inverted triangles represented flames.
 The house flag was white with a red rising sun in the centre and the initials "G L C Co." in blue capitals distributed around the four corners.

 SS Lanterna was a 1,685 GRT collier built in 1882 by the Tyne Iron Shipbuilding Co. of Willington Quay, Howdon, Tyneside.
 On 6 October 1916 a mine sank her in the North Sea off Cromer.
 All her crew survived.

 SS Coalgas was a 2,257 GRT collier built in 1890 by Short Brothers at Pallion, Sunderland.
 On 5 March 1918 a mine sank her in the North Sea southeast of Orford Ness.
 All her crew survived.

 SS Ignis was a 2,042 GRT collier built in 1903 by Bonn and Mees of Rotterdam.
 On 8 December 1915 a mine sank her in the North Sea off Aldeburgh.
 All her crew survived.

 SS Fulgens was a 2,512 GRT collier built in 1912 by Wood, Skinner & Co of Newcastle upon Tyne.
 On 1 August 1915 the German submarine torpedoed and sank her in the North Sea one mile off Sea Palling.
 All her crew survived.